devjanaprime/piJQueryAjaxJson/readme.md

 * scripts/jqueryAjaxJsonExample.js
 * scripts/vendors/scripts/vendors/jquery-3.0.0.min.js

 Source the js files in the html.
-Be sure to source the JQuery fiel prior to your script.
+Be sure to source the JQuery file prior to your script.

 In our js file we'll only be doing a few things to start:
 * retrieve data from JSON (getStudents function)